cknoll/simplefeedback/README.md

 ## Idea Description

-- The user (A) can upload a text in markdown.
+- The user (A) can submit a text in markdown.
 - The user (A) receives 2 URLS:
     - easyfeedback.net/\<text-slug>-\<ownertoken>
     - easyfeedback.net/\<text-slug>-\<reviewtoken>